yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/Blogs/2020-01-24-Make_animation_with_Python.md

 ani.save(gif_name, dpi=80, writer='imagemagick')
 ```

-Another advantage of this is that jupyter itself as an text editor can be used to edit the .mif file very freely.
+Another advantage of this is that Jupyter itself as an text editor can be used to edit the .mif file very freely.

 Finally, I have equipped my Xiaomi 6 so as it can run OOMMF anywhere I want.
 And it gonna be better at some place I can control my phone through the local area network with any computer under that local network.